vliz-be-opsci/dmbon-assistant/README.md

 [//]: <> (VISION)
 ## Our vision
 We believe that discovery relies on open and transparent management of data - following the [FAIR principles](https://www.go-fair.org/fair-principles/).
+We furthermore believe that researchers should be able to search through scientific data as if they are searching the semantic web.
+This means that search queries such as *"what was the water temperature during recent sightings of killer whales in the North Pacific Ocean?"*, should be made possible.
-Obviously, for this data to be FAIR and thus meaningful, it has to adhere to specific rules such that others can discover and (re-)use the data with little effort.
+Obviously, for scientific data to be FAIR and meaningful to allow such queries, it has to adhere to specific rules such that others can discover, filter and (re-)use the data with little effort.
-Ideally, tools should exist such that those that gather data should be able to upload meaningful data without hassle.
+Ideally, tools should exist such that those that gather data should be able to upload meaningful data with relative ease. \
+This project aims to do exactly that: assist people in uploading their data (including metadata) to the web.

 **Goals**: \
-:heavy_check_mark: Introduce simple and hassle-free procedure for uploading heterogeneous data that conforms to FAIR data management plans. \
+:heavy_check_mark: Introduce a simple assisted procedure for uploading heterogeneous data that conforms to FAIR data management plans. \
+:heavy_check_mark: Enable complex search queries for meta-analysis on heterogeneous data. \
-:heavy_check_mark: Build a thriving community that aims at open science which promotes simplified sharing and indexing of heterogenous data. \
+:heavy_check_mark: Build a thriving community that supports open science.
-:heavy_check_mark: Enable complex search queries for meta-analysis.

 ![Overview of our general vision](docs/images/dmbon-assistant-rocrate-to-pages.png)